LeoWongTaiwan/Machine-Learning/README.md

 The Titanic challenge is a competition from Kaggle missioned to build predicitive models for passengers' survival.
 The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
 On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
 This sensational tragedy shocked the international community and led to better safety regulations for ships.

 ##Main Goals (for myself)
-1. Conduct Exploratory Data Analysis on the data and visualize interesting relationships between different attributes or fields.
+1. Conduct Exploratory Data Analysis on the data and visualize interesting relationships between different columns.
 2. Learn and use different ML models to boost accuracy of the prediction.

 ##Data